RosmaryFC/Meme-ify-Me-ARHM/README.md

 - Review on styling layouts (optimize UI)
 - Choose a meme templates option
 - Shrink text to fit inside Textview as you type
+-Add Edit to gallery and or during templates